MuntashirAkon/DeleteYourAccountFromWebsite/README.md

 - [4shared.com](https://www.4shared.com): Deleted within 30 days
 - [apkpure.com](https://apkpure.com): Deleted within 48 hours, available in **Privacy Settings**
 - [apester.com](https://apester.com): No option to delete, use fake username and email
+- [ask.fm](https://ask.fm): No option to delete, only deactivate.
+Use fake name, email, etc. and then deactivate account
 - [bookcrossing.com](https://www.bookcrossing.com): No option to delete account.
 Use fake email, name, etc.
 - [caretutors.com](https://caretutors.com): No option to delete account or change email.
 Use fake info if you badly need
 - [codecademy.com](https://www.codecademy.com): Deleted immediately, available at **Account Settings** > **Delete Account**